mnesvold/rooibos/README.md

 ## Design goals

 Rooibos is meant to be not overly verbose in its output, partially inspired by C++'s "don't pay for what you don't use" philosophy.
 If no source code references the heap, for instance, then the runtime won't contain the code to set up the heap in the first place.
+As another example, branch instructions are implemented by emulating a program counter with a local `PC` variable and a `switch` nested in a `while (1)` loop.
+Functions with only one basic block don't need to emulate the program counter, so they don't.

 ## Implementation status